A Brief History

 As replacements for Miller go, Ruiz is not the same calibre of opposition for Joshua as Wilder or Fury.
 His knockout ratio coming into the fight is only 64%, compared to the champion’s 95%.
 Joshua has already done his level best to make boxing history, but bigger challenges hopefully lie ahead for him.
 Ruiz is just another frustrating bump in the road while greater foes have their own agenda.

-Question for students: Who is your favorite boxer of all time and why?
+Question for students (and subscribers): Who is your favorite boxer of all time and why?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!